PeterBid/Vivi-Adventure-Game/README.md

 #### Adding Enemies with Automated Movement

-Much in the same way I added the Vivi to the grid upon it's creation, I also added the enemies with a start position variable.
+Much in the same way I added the Vivi to the grid upon its creation, I also added the enemies with a start position variable.
 I then created movement with an add and remove function for the enemy, I used an `if statement` with conditions to determine the current position the enemy would be added back in at.

 The `if statements` also created a "looping" effect ensuring the enemy would go back to the start of the row once they reached the end.
 I called the function at a `setInterval` that automated the movement and I could manually configure the enemy speed in accordance to the difficulty I wished to make the game.